zonde306/ST-Prompt-Template/docs/reference.md

 1. Both the preparation phase and the generation phase trigger world book calculations.
 2. The rendering phase does not trigger world book calculations.
-3. After `define` is executed, it remains valid until the page is refreshed or closed.
+3. After `define` is executed, it remains valid until the page is refreshed or closed, but be mindful of the impact of the outer closure.